zimeon/iiif/pypi_upload.md

   Notes to remind @zimeon...

-    * master copy of code is https://github.com/zimeon/iiif
+    * main copy of code is https://github.com/zimeon/iiif
     * on PyPi iiif is at <https://pypi.org/project/iiif>

 Putting up a new version